joshgubler/trailer-build/README.md

 ![back wall](./pics/back-wall.jpg)

 We wanted more light, and a second door, but we didn't want to cut holes in the frame or skin.
 So we built a false wall on the back.
 This quickly became our main entrance/exit as it's much nicer than the side door on the trailer.

+Plans for the back wall are in [Trailer Wall.skp](./Trailer%20Wall.skp).

 ![view from back](./pics/view-from-back.jpg)